 I mean seriously you will be walking in areas that are only several feet wide and cliff drop-offs hundreds of feet down with only a chain to hold on to.
 I’m sure you will find my fingerprints in a few of the chains from me grabbing them so hard.

-The view at the end is truly something magical and makes the trek up worth it as you find yourself looking out into the heart of Zion!
+The view at the end is truly something magical and makes the trek to the top of angel's landing worth every step as you look out into the heart of Zion!

 Subway Zion